mcgeld/dnd-webhook-chat/web/README.md

 # D&D Player Chat - Web Version

 This is the standalone web version of the D&D Player Chat extension, optimized for serving on a web server and mobile devices.
+It's a Progressive Web App (PWA) that can be installed on phones and tablets!

 ## Files

-- `index.html` - Main HTML file
+- `index.html` - Main HTML file with PWA meta tags
-- `script.js` - JavaScript with localStorage instead of Chrome storage API
+- `script.js` - JavaScript with localStorage and service worker
 - `style.css` - CSS optimized for web and mobile devices
+- `manifest.json` - PWA manifest for Android install prompt
+- `service-worker.js` - Enables offline support and caching
+- `icon16.png`, `icon48.png`, `icon128.png` - App icons

 ## Deployment

-Simply upload all three files to your web server.
-You can:
+Upload all files to your web server:
+- `index.html`
+- `script.js`
+- `style.css`
+- `manifest.json`
+- `service-worker.js`
+- `icon16.png`
+- `icon48.png`
+- `icon128.png`

+You can place them in a subdirectory or at root level.

+## Installing as an App

+### Android (Chrome/Edge)
+1. Visit the page in Chrome or Edge
+2. You'll see an "Install" or "Add to Home Screen" prompt
+3. Tap it to install as a standalone app
+4. The app will appear in your app drawer with your D&D icon!

+### iOS (Safari)
-1. **Place in a subdirectory**: `yourserver.com/dnd-chat/index.html`
+1. Visit the page in Safari
-2. **Use as standalone page**: `yourserver.com/player-chat.html` (rename index.html)
-3. **Root level**: Serve directly from your domain root
+2. Tap the Share button (square with arrow)
+3. Scroll down and tap "Add to Home Screen"
+4. Tap "Add" in the top right
+5. The app will appear on your home screen!

+### Desktop (Chrome/Edge)
+1. Visit the page
+2. Look for the install icon in the address bar
+3. Click to install as a desktop app

+Once installed, the app:
+- Opens in its own window (no browser UI)
+- Has its own icon
+- Works offline (after first visit)
+- Feels like a native app!

 ## Usage